dotlang/language/doc/Enhancements.md

 N - instead of `cast` function why not having a function with the same name of the target type?
 But naming convention for types is `CapitalLetter` but for functions it is `name1_name2`.

+? - About exceptions.
+If function A has a failed assert, what is the mechanism to run?
+How/where will runtime search for `get_exception` calls?